 The chair's teaching activity focuses on theoretical and practice-based questions of banking and bank regulation (Why do banks and deposit insurances exist?
-What should a loan agreement look like?).
-The curriculum is supplemented by the lectures "Private Banking" and "Behavioral Finance".
-In addition, the chair participates with the lectures "Entrepreneurship & Digital Transformation" and "Decision Behavior" in the basic bachelor and master education.
-Comprehensive information about the chair's lectures can be found here.
+What should a loan agreement look like?), e.g., in Banking.
+The curriculum is supplemented by the lectures Private Banking, Behavioral Finance, and Consumer Finance.
+In addition, the chair participates with the lecture Entrepreneurship & Digital Transformation in the basic bachelor education.
+Comprehensive information about the chair's lectures can be found in the section Teaching.